Kacper-Hernacki/Kacper-Hernacki/README.md

 - 🌱 learning how to connect Web development and Blockchain
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Become Senior Developer very fast to better collaborate with my super talented startup team
+- 🥅 2021 Goals: Become Senior Developer very fast so that I can better collaborate with my super talented startup team
 - ⚡ Fun fact: I love skiing, playing basketball, self-developing

 ### Connect with me: